 Finally, now that you have the leads and marketing source matched, once the sale is completed you are able to pass this into your products.
 Most products have an API or a manual CSV upload.

-For instance, Google AdWords supports uploading the GCLID along with revenue value.
+For instance, Google Ads supports uploading the GCLID along with revenue value.

 Once you have this process in place it allows you to see where the real conversions and revenue come from, measure ROI definitively and optimise your campaign accordingly.